marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/gcc-developer-options.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: developer options, debugging GCC, debug dump options, dump options, compilation statistics

 .. _developer-options:

-.. index:: developer options

-.. index:: debugging GCC

-.. index:: debug dump options

-.. index:: dump options

-.. index:: compilation statistics

 GCC Developer Options
 *********************